By Everything Shih Tzu February 8, 2019, | Updated July 3, 2022

 So, you need to train your dog to know the difference between good barking and inappropriate or excessive barking.

-In the beginning, when you're teaching him when to sound the alarms, you must go to him every time he alerts you and observe the reason for his barking.
+In the beginning, when you're teaching him when to sound the alarm, you must go to him every time he alerts you and observe the reason for his barking.

 Then once you see what he's alerting on, you give him praise or discipline.

 A good alert may be because of a stranger on your property.

 However, if he's barking at a squirrel running across the yard, this probably wouldn't be considered a real alert.

 For these types of alerts, you would say to him "No" or another word you choose to use consistently for this particular training and walk away without giving a reward.

 If you do not do this and do it consistently, you will encourage him to bark at everything.

 He will naturally repeat a behavior that brings him things he likes and will soon realize what action doesn't get him those good things.

 It will likely take a little time for your dog to understand what he is receiving praise and rewards for, but your Shih Tzu is wise and will eventually get it.